donthub/salty-sidekick/README.md

 ## Betting

-For automatic betting to be enabled, Chrome is required, as well as the ChromeDriver executable in the root path.
+For automatic betting to be enabled, Chrome/Chromium is required, as well as the ChromeDriver executable:

+* Windows: In project root, or via PATH
+* Linux: Via PATH

 `config.json`:

 * `bet`: `true` to enable automatic betting, `false` otherwise
-* `amount`: Automatic betting amount.
+* `amount`: Automatic betting amount for matchmaking.
+Tournaments are all in, exhibitions are ignored.

 # Usage